Woodbois

 139. Details of free, prior and informed consent (FPIC) process available?

-The details of the free, prior, and informed consent (FPIC) process is available.
+The details of the free, prior, and informed consent (FPIC) process are available.

 140. Examples of local stakeholder engagement to prevent conflicts?